This beignet recipe with maple blossom is easy to make and a sure sign that spring is here!

 I love spring, it brings out a sappy, sentimental side of me that feels hopeful.
 It’s like a fresh start.
 We finally come out of the darkness of Canadian winter and each week new spring delicacies pop-up telling us summer is just around the corner.

-While I’m Canadian I haven’t seen or even contemplated eating maple blossoms before Dave bought some for Loka Snacks along with some other foraged ingredients.
-If you live outside the city or just near some maple trees you could go get them yourself for free.
+While I’m Canadian I haven’t seen or even contemplated eating maple blossoms until recent years when I learned more about foraging If you live outside the city or just near some maple trees you could go get them yourself for free.

 Don’t be intimidated by the French term beignet as this could also be called maple blossom fritter recipe – it’s basically the act of taking fresh maple blossoms, dipping them in batter and topping with powdered sugar.